jcabrerizo/saise-py-ui/README.md

 # Saise a Scheisse 💩 game

-This is the front ent app for a dice game I knew at the beginning as saise, a bad mispronunciation of german word Scheisse
+This is the front end app for a dice game I knew at the beginning as saise, a bad mispronunciation of german word Scheisse

 ## Game